-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE SIX MONTHS ENDED DECEMBER 31, 2017
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED DECEMBER 31, 2018

-Amounts reported for governmental activities in the statement of activities are different because: Net change in fund balances - total governmental funds \$ 202,500 Governmental funds report capital outlays as expenditures.
+Amounts reported for governmental activities in the statement of activities are different because: Net change in fund balances - total governmental funds \$ 6,445,104 Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlays exceeded depreciation expense in the current period.
-209,635 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+This is the amount by which depreciation expense exceeded capital outlays in the current period.
+(28,089) The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
-This amount is the net effect of these differences in the treatment of long-term debt and related items.
-(138, 868)Interest expenses reported in the statement of activities which were paid in advance of their due date are reported as prepaid items in the governmental funds.
-(1,303) 271,964 Change in net position - governmental activities \$
+This amount is the principal payments on the long-term debt in the current year.
+23,965 Interest expenses reported in the statement of activities which were paid in advance of their due date are reported as prepaid items in the governmental funds.
+225 Change in net position - governmental activities \$ 6,441,205

-NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2017
+NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2018